 Key informant interviews were used to bring the researcher and respondents face to face.
 This enabled the researcher to collect first hand information over what they think, know or feel about Compassion International in the process of reducing poverty.
-The researcher used these instruments because they permitted flexibility in data collection.
-They allowed the researcher to easily formulate questions and language expression during interviews so that it could suit the interviewees" background and educational level.
-This meant that possibilities of rigidity which could be associated with structured interviews were eliminated (Bryman, 2008; Mutasa, 2010).
+The researcher used these instruments because they permited flexibility in data collection.
+They allowed the researcher to easily formulate questions and language expression during interviews so that it can suit the interviewee's background and educational level.
+This means that possibilities of rigidity which can be associated with structured interviews were eliminated (Bryman, 2008; Mutasa, 2010).
 Semi-structured interviews were planned to be administered to twenty key informants but fifteen were obtained.
-These were people believed to be reasonably informed about the issues at hand.
+These people believed to be reasonably informed about the issues at hand.
+They included: Two senior officials from the NGO country headquarters, six field officials, two from each field office, two district technical officers such as CAO and DCDO, and two LC111 chair persons, three LC11 Chairpersons from three parishes and five LC1 Chairpersons and opinion leaders in the chosen parishes.
+The interviews will be guided by a list of questions, most of which will be open ended questions.
+This gave the participants the opportunity to go in-depth on some issues that they were familiar with.
+In turn, these responses allowed the researcher to internalize the facts adequately.